-The purpose of this policy is to prevent [department/office] members from being subjected to discriminatory harassment, including sexual harassment and retaliation.
+The purpose of this policy is to prevent Ventura County District Attorney's Office members from being subjected to discriminatory harassment, including sexual harassment and retaliation.
 Nothing in this policy is intended to create a legal or employment right or duty that is not created by law.

 The Ventura County District Attorney's Office is an equal opportunity employer and is committed to creating and maintaining a work environment that is free of all forms of discriminatory harassment, including sexual harassment and retaliation (Government Code § 12940(k); 2 CCR 11023).
-The [Department/Office] will not tolerate discrimination against a member in hiring, promotion, discharge, compensation, fringe benefits and other privileges of employment.
-The [Department/Office] will take preventive and corrective action to address any behavior that violates this policy or the rights it is designed to protect.
+The Ventura County District Attorney's Office will not tolerate discrimination against a member in hiring, promotion, discharge, compensation, fringe benefits and other privileges of employment.
+The Ventura County District Attorney's Office will take preventive and corrective action to address any behavior that violates this policy or the rights it is designed to protect.

-The nondiscrimination policies of the [Department/Office] may be more comprehensive than state or federal law.
+The nondiscrimination policies of the Ventura County District Attorney's Office may be more comprehensive than state or federal law.
 Conduct that violates this policy may not violate state or federal law but still could subject a member to discipline.